11 Mixed effects regression and post stratification

 data = survey)

 Using this model, we consider the average predicted probability of respondent defund=1 for respondents of either gender.
-By default, marginaleffects functions report the mean of posterior draws, along with compute the mean of the posterior distribution of draws, along with equal-tailed intervals:
+By default, marginaleffects functions report the mean of posterior draws, along with equal-tailed intervals:

 p <- avg_predictions(model, by = "military")